balram3429/BTSimpleSideMenu/README.md

 btSimpleSideMenu
 ================

-This is a simple side menu for iOS
+This is a simple side menu for iOS.
+Includes Blur background, callbacks using blocks & supports delegate patterns as well.
 Based on the UITableView, this menu provides a simple approach of creating a side menu for iOS apps.

 <img src="https://raw.githubusercontent.com/balram3429/btSimpleSideMenu/master/btSimpleSideMenuDemo/raw/btSimpleSideMenu.png" alt="btSimpleSideMenu Screenshot" width="320" height="568" />